Diversity, equity and inclusion (DEI) are more than buzzwords — they’re a priority in the workplace today. Diversity, equity and inclusion

 With diversity of thought comes better decision-making across the board.
 Diverse, equitable and inclusive organizations make better business decisions at least 87% of the time.
 Diversity allows for multiple perspectives and more creative solutions to problems, greatly contributing to improved decision-making.

 A positive, accepting company culture fosters team-building, workplace relationships and collaboration.
-DEI-focused organizations can expect to see a 29% increase (or more) in intra-team collaboration.
+Diversity, equity and inclusion-focused organizations can expect to see a 29% increase (or more) in intra-team collaboration.

-Tips for Deploying a DEI Strategy That Meets the Mark
+Tips for Deploying a Diversity, Equity and Inclusion Strategy That Meets the Mark

-Looking for helpful tips and tricks for deploying a DEI strategy that actually works?
+Looking for helpful tips and tricks for deploying a diversity, equity and inclusion strategy that actually works?
 We’ve got you covered:

 Prioritize Each Letter